-1. In 2012, the provincial government signed a 20-year Provincial Police Services Agreement (PPSA) with the federal government to contract the RCMP as BC's Provincial Police Service.
-Under the terms of the PPSA and the Police Act, rural and unincorporated areas of BC are policed by the RCMP Provincial Police Service, with the provincial government paying 70% of the cost-base described in the Agreement; the federal government pays the remaining 30%.

-- 2. In addition to the PPSA, the provincial and federal governments signed a 20-year master agreement, the Municipal Police Service Agreement (MPSA), which enables the provincial government to sub-contract the RCMP Provincial Police Service to municipalities with populations over 5,000.
+- 1. In 2012, the provincial government signed a 20-year Provincial Police Service Agreement (PPSA) with the federal government to contract the RCMP as BC's Provincial Police Service.
+Under the terms of the PPSA and the Police Act, municipalities with a population under 5,000, rural and unincorporated areas of BC are policed by the RCMP Provincial Police Service, with the provincial government paying 70% of the cost-base described in the PPSA; the federal government pays the remaining 30%. - 2.
+In addition to the PPSA, the provincial and federal governments signed a 20-year master agreement, the Municipal Police Service Agreement (MPSA), which enables the provincial government to sub-contract the RCMP Provincial Police Service to municipalities with populations over 5,000.
 The MPSA describes the terms and conditions for the provision of RCMP municipal police services. - 3.
 To contract RCMP municipal police services, each municipality must sign a Municipal Police Unit Agreement (MPUA) with the Province.